Meet the Team

 Our staff have extensive experience of working with vulnerable adults.
 They are all DBS checked, trained in mental health first aid and are experienced social therapeutic horticulture practitioners.

-Wayne is a qualified garden designer and creative director of a local design agency.
-An ardent tree enthusiast, he is passionate about the restorative benefits of horticulture and regenerative human-scale farming.
+Wayne is our Projects Manager.
+A qualified Permaculture designer, and creative director of a local design agency.
+An ardent tree enthusiast, he is passionate about the restorative benefits of horticulture, regenerative, agreocological human-scale farming.

 Eleanor is trained in social work, horticultural therapy and employment support.
 She has wide experience across both children and adult social care, including in mental health and disability.